 Bank of England tells insurers to step up climate change preparations

-LONDON, Sept 9 (Reuters) - How much capital insurers must hold could be directly linked to their readiness to cope with risks from climate change, a senior Bank of England official said on Wednesday.
+LONDON, Sept 9 (Reuters) - How much capital insurers and other financial firms must hold could be directly linked to their readiness to cope with risks from climate change, a senior Bank of England official said on Wednesday.

+While insurers have shown resilience in the face of COVID-19, adapting to the longer-term threat of climate change is likely to be a far greater challenge, said BoE executive director Anna Sweeney.

+Insurers face several risks from climate change, such as heavier policy claims due to more physical damage from fires and storms, and from the impact on their investments while transitioning to a lower carbon economy.

 "It is therefore possible that the incentives to address climate change risk for both firms and supervisors could be enhanced if it were incorporated explicitly into firms' capital requirements," Sweeney told an event held by Moody's rating agency.